FancyGrid/awesome-grid/README.md

 *  [Infographic Tools](#infographic-tools)

 ## Libraries
-* [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table, has Polymer and AngularJS versions.
 * [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 AngularJS directive and jQuery plugin.
 There is big form module.
+* [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table, has Polymer and AngularJS versions.
+* [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
+There are many features, declarative syntax but product looks out of date with old site design and functionality.
 * [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all doc on korean.

 ## Specific Libraries